Learning Partners

 Twin Cities Campus, Minnesota, United States

 UMN is one of the top public research universities in the United States, addressing some of the most complex challenges facing society today.
-UMN take on high quality research across various fields aimed at addressing community problems and has a number of resources to support research activities and dissemination of knowledge, such as expertise from around the world, involving their vast network of graduate students.
+UMN takes on high quality research across various fields aimed at addressing community problems and has a number of resources to support research activities and dissemination of knowledge, such as expertise from around the world, involving their vast network of graduate students.
 UMN is committed to a decolonial, relational and intersectional approach to gender equality and social inclusion in education, which are key thematics in the work of UMN.

 MDF Training and Consulting (MDF) & Australian Council for Education Research (ACER).

-Support from regional learning partners targets different types of needs or strategic priority areas as reflected in the EOL Regional Learning Plans.
+Support from regional learning partners targets different types of needs or strategic priority areas as reflected in the Regional Learning Plans.
 Regional Learning Partners strengthen capacities of civil society actors/grantees by tailored support such as:

 - Targeted capacity building